 SW 714 Social Work Education Seminar: Issues and Processes (3 Hours).
 This course examines content, context, and processes in social work education.
 It critically analyzes current issues and future trends in social work education.
-Among the areas covered are accreditation, values and ethics, educational and professional organizations, curriculum development, methods of instruction, career development, and ancillary educational roles.
+Among the areas covered are accreditation, values and ethics, educational and professional organizations, curriculum development, methods of instruction and ancillary educational roles.
+(Prerequisite: SW 700)

-SW 720 Research Methods I (3 Hours) This research course provides students with a foundation for understanding and conducting scientific inquiry in social work.
-It covers the research process, critically examining problem formulation, use of the literature and theory, research questions, hypothesis development, research design, sampling procedures, measurement, and data collection.
+SW 720 Research Methods I (3 Hours).
+This research course provides students with a foundation for understanding and conducting scientific inquiry in social work.
+It covers the research process, critically examining problem formulation, use of the literature, theoretical and conceptual framework development, researchable questions, hypothesis development, research design, sampling procedures, measurement, and data collection.
 Students also consider the ethical, philosophical, and other dimensions of research that are essential to understanding the role of research in social work.